 For IND studies, maintain accurate and up-to-date documents and submissions.

-Collect all required documents prior to study opening.
+Collect all required documents from sites where SKCCC is the coordinating center prior to study opening.

 Produce and maintain a regulatory binder prior to study starting with all required documents.